Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Introduction

+This is the approach that is favored by practitioners because it can be solved significantly more efficiently than (\ref{eqn:noise}).
+In fact, a number of efficient optimization methods have been designed \citep{Ji:2009:AGM,AP:Nuclear,Trace:Norm:Reg,NIPS2012_4663,Nuclear:Active}.
+Using the accelerated gradient method \citep{Nesterov_Composite_new}, the convergence rate for solving (\ref{eqn:opt}) is $O(1/T^2)$, where $T$ is number of iterations, and can be even boosted to a linear convergence under mild conditions \citep{NIPS2013_4936}.
+In contrast, the convergence rate for (\ref{eqn:noise}) could be as low as $O(1/\sqrt{T})$.

+Although (\ref{eqn:opt}) is computation-friendly, its recovery guarantee remains unclear.
+One may argue that (\ref{eqn:noise}) and (\ref{eqn:opt}) are equivalent by setting $\delta$ and $\lambda$ appropriately, but the exact correspondence between them is unknown in general.
+To bridge the gap between practice and theory, in this paper we provide a \emph{relative} error bound for the regularized formulation in (\ref{eqn:opt}).
+More specifically, assume $A$ is a matrix of full rank to be recovered.
+Let $A_r$ be the best rank-$r$ approximation of $A$, and $\widehat{A}$ be the matrix recovered from the observed entries in $\Omega$.
+A relative upper bound takes the following form

-where $U(\cdot)$ is certain function of $r$, $m$, $n$ and $|\Omega|$.~\footnote{By the triangle inequality, a relative upper bound for recovering $A_r$ directly implies a relative upper bound for $A$.} Note that such kind of bounds is very popular in compressive sensing~\citep{CS:best:K} and low-rank matrix approximation~\citep{Boutsidis:2009:IAA}.
+where $U(\cdot)$ is a function of $r$, $m$, $n$ and $|\Omega|$.~\footnote{By the triangle inequality $\|\widehat{A} -A\|_F \leq \|\widehat{A} -A_r\|_F + \|A -A_r\|_F$, a relative upper bound for recovering $A_r$ directly implies a relative upper bound for recovering $A$.} Note that this kind of bounds is very popular in compressive sensing \citep{CS:best:K} and low-rank matrix approximation \citep{Boutsidis:2009:IAA}.
+Compared to the additive error bound, the key advantage of the relative error bound is that it bounds the error based on $\|A - A_r\|_F$, the approximation error between the original matrix $A$ and its low-rank approximation $A_r$.
+As a result, when $A$ is low-rank and $A - A_r = \mathbf{0}$, relative error bounds imply a perfect recovery of $A$, which will never be accomplished by additive bounds.